 Since that trip in the fall of 2014 the Coopers have returned six additional times to Knysna for various mission opportunities.
-Their most recent stay in Knysna was for three months, during which time they tutored, mentored, built relationships in Town and in the Township, presented the gospel, taught carpentry at Hands and Heart (A YFC skills center), and trained new leadership for the “GIrl’s Talk” program.
-Coop and Tracy have left a big part of their hearts in Knysna and will be returning in January of 2019 for another three month mission.
+Their most recent stay in Knysna was for three months, during which time they tutored, mentored, built relationships in Town and in the Township, presented the gospel, taught carpentry at Hands and Heart (A YFC skills center), and trained new leadership for the “Girl’s Talk” program.
+Coop and Tracy have left a big part of their hearts in Knysna and now return annually for three months.

 Chris lives in Augusta, GA with his wife and 2 children (boy/girl twins).
 Originally from Plantation, Florida, he graduated with bachelor and Master’s degree from Auburn University before attending Nova Southeastern University for medical school.
 He moved to Augusta for a family medicine residency at the Medical College of Georgia, and fell in love with the community and joined a private primary care practice, Evans Medical Group.